xander2508/Notes/5. Standard Information/Notes/MAC Addresses.md

 - `MAC flooding`: This involves sending many packets with different MAC addresses to a network switch, causing it to reach its MAC address table capacity and effectively preventing it from functioning correctly.

 - `MAC address filtering`: Some networks may be configured only to allow access to devices with specific MAC addresses that we could potentially exploit by attempting to gain access to the network using a spoofed MAC address.

+## Address Resolution Protocol

+[Address Resolution Protocol](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) (`ARP`) is a network protocol.
+It is an important part of the network communication used to resolve a network layer (layer 3) IP address to a link layer (layer 2) MAC address.
+It maps a host's IP address to its corresponding MAC address to facilitate communication between devices on a [Local Area Network](https://en.wikipedia.org/wiki/Local_area_network) (`LAN`).
+When a device on a LAN wants to communicate with another device, it sends a broadcast message containing the destination IP address and its own MAC address.
+The device with the matching IP address responds with its own MAC address, and the two devices can then communicate directly using their MAC addresses.
+This process is known as ARP resolution.

+ARP is an important part of the network communication process because it allows devices to send and receive data using MAC addresses rather than IP addresses, which can be more efficient.
+Two types of request messages can be used: